hwxi/hwxi.github.io/TEACHING/CS392/2025Sprn/README-alt.md

 ## Spring, 2025

-I am scheduled to teach BU CAS CS392 in Spring, 2025.
+I am scheduled to teach BU CAS CS392X1 in Spring, 2025.

+HX-2025-05-22: This version of CS392X1 was cancelled.
+Instead, I taught a faster-faced version of CS112 (Introduction to CS II -- Data Structures).

 ### Title